-We are hunkered down in a snow storm this weekend!
-Snowy and slow weekends are one of my favourite things (if I have nowhere to go and nothing pressing to do–just to clarify).
-I stocked up the groceries, grabbed my storm chips (essential!), pulled my proper winter boots up from the basement, and now we’re just waiting.
-I plan on making a big pot of soup (probably lentil or minestrone), baking some cookies or banana bread, shovelling snow to my heart’s content, napping by the fire with the dogs, and drinking lots of coffee in the form of this maple sea salt latte.
+I plan on making a big pot of soup and baking some cookies or banana bread.
+I’ll be shovelling snow to my heart’s content and drinking lots of coffee in the form of this maple sea salt latte.
 So simple and just so good.
-I say that about all of my recipes, but this one is the very definition of it!
 Just espresso topped with foamed milk (I use cashew) with a kiss of maple and sea salt.
-Perfection!

-I’ll leave you with the recipe and some links that caught my eye this week!
+I’ll leave you with this coffee conconction that works perfectly with my nut milk recipe. and some links that caught my eye this week!
 Hope you have a great weekend.
-Talk soon :)
+Talk soon!

 Are you ready for the SUPER BLOOD WOLF MOON?!
 I want an illustrated interpretation of that on a tee shirt.